trofi/trofi.github.io.gen/posts/299-maximum-argument-count-on-linux-and-in-gcc.md

 But I'll leave response files to another post as it ended up being it's own rabbit hole.

-Instead let's explore how many arguments you can pass to a single command in `linux`.
+Instead, let's explore how many arguments you can pass to a single command in `linux`.

 ## Exploring the argument count limits

 So what are the actual limits we are hitting against here?
 How many arguments can we pass to `gcc` without any problems?
 Let's explore it!
 I'll start by adding more and more `-g` options to `gcc` call until it starts failing for a command line limit: